Mario Draghi: COVID-19 pandemic

 On 16 April, during a press conference with his health minister Roberto Speranza, Draghi announced that restrictions will be eased from 26 April, allowing the reopening of bars and restaurants, stating that "it is possible to look to the future with prudent optimism and confidence".

-In June 2021, the more contagious SARS-CoV-2 Delta variant became predominant in Italy.
-To contain the spread of new variants, in August 2021 the government extended the requirement of the EU Digital COVID Certificate, also known as "Green Pass", to the participation in sports events and music festivals, but also to the access to indoor places like bars, restaurants and gyms, as well as to long-distance public transportation.
-On 15 October, Italy became the first country in the world to establish a mandatory COVID-19 vaccination certificate or a negative test, for the entire work force, public and private.
-On 24 November, Draghi announced the introduction of COVID-19 vaccination certificate for all the recreational activities, like cinemas, bars, restaurants and sport games, thus eliminating the possibility of attending one of these activities with a negative test only.

-On 5 January 2022, amid a new increase in COVID-19 cases following the spread of the highly contagious Omicron variant, the government introduced compulsory vaccination for all Italian citizens above the age of 50.
+From the summer of 2021 to 2022, Italy had greatly suffered from the highly transmissible Delta cron hybrid variant that is combined with Delta and Omicron variant, also known as the recombination event, for example: In June 2021, COVID-19 Delta variant has caused a surge in COVID-19 cases, hospitalizations, and deaths in Italy, especially among all of those who are unvaccinated or fully vaccinated.
+To contain the spread of new variants, in August of the same year, Italian government extended the requirement of the EU Digital COVID Certificate, also known as "Green Pass", to the participation in sports events and music festivals, but also to the access to indoor places like bars, restaurants, and gyms, as well as to long-distance public transportation.
+On 15 October of the same year, Italy became the first country in the world to established both mandatory COVID-19 vaccination certificate and/or negative test, for the entire work force, public, and private.
+On 24 November of the same year, Draghi announced the introduction of COVID-19 vaccination certificate for all the recreational activities, like cinemas, bars, restaurants, and sport games; thus, eliminating the possibility of attending one of these activities with a negative test only.
+On 27 November 2021, COVID-19 Omicron variant has arrived in Italy.
+However, as the country became widespread, Italy has now causing a massive increase in cases, hospitalizations, and deaths.
+On 5 January 2022, amid the spread of COVID-19 Deltacron hybrid variant, Italian government introduced compulsory vaccination for all Italian citizens above the age of 50.